top of page

 Meet the dedicated team behind the Angola Elasmo Project, committed to protecting and conserving marine life in Angola.

-ANA LUCIA SOARES
+ANA LÚCIA FURTADO SOARES

 Founder and Director

-She is a member of the IUCN Shark Specialist Group (SSG) for the Africa region, contributing to the assessment of shark and ray species and to the application of research and education findings to conservation strategies and public policies.
+Ana Lúcia Furtado Soares is a marine scientist and conservationist, and a PhD candidate at Ludwig-Maximilians-Universität München.
+She is the founder of the Angola Elasmo Project and a member of the IUCN Shark Specialist Group(SSG) for the Africa region, contributing to the assessment of shark and ray species and to the integration of research and education outcomes into conservation strategies and public policy.

 IMG_9003.jpg